phunkyg/ReaControl24/README.md

-# Welcome to DEV_OtherDevices!
+## Welcome to Ftr_Version2!

+This is the branch where we're trying to pull everything together for a fresh version, based on Python 3 and the newer pcap-ct library for Ethernet capture.

+Also trialling a GUI for setting a configuration file for options rather than command lines.

-If you are here then you are probably have a device other than a Control24.
+If you have a device other than a Control24, the later maps and for Pro Control and multi-device support are to be included from DEV_OtherDevices

-This is an experimental new version with many new features, that has been overhauled to provide support for:
+This is a WIP for a new version with many new features, that has been overhauled to try to bring a more production feel to Rea Control

-* ProControl
-    * So far just the main unit
-* Other devices - contact PhunkyG for more info on getting your device supported!

 # ReaControl

-Legacy Digidesign control surface protocol middleware for Reaper.
+Digidesign Control Surface protocol middleware for Reaper.

 This middleware allows you to use the Legacy Digidesign control surface hardware with Reaper, including Control24 and ProControl.
 (From here on in, they will be called a 'Desk' for speed)